GSO Test

 Freedom of speech is actively encouraged at Thorntree and children are taught how to voice their own views whilst showing respect for the views of others.

-We aim to provide pupils with the ICT skills necessary to become independent learners.
-We promote the safe and sensible use of technology through a highly important E-safety curriculum where children are constantly reminded of the risks involved in using social media sites.
+We aim to provide pupils with the digital skills necessary to become independent learners.
+We promote the safe and age appropriate use of technology through a highly important E-safety curriculum where children are constantly reminded of the risks involved in using social media sites.

 The British Value of Respect and Tolerance